hello.

 uh...this is he.

-[David:] this is David Crowder calling for the interview was scheduled today?
+[David:] this is David Crowder calling for the interview that was today?

-oh.
+[Andy:] oh.
 Yeah.
 Great.
-Um sorry...I didn't expect you so soon.
+Um sorry...I didn't you so soon.
 Let me...give me a second to get set up here.

 no problem.

-[Andy:] yeah.
-Made a few around here and my typical setup is kinda, you know, a killer right?
+[Andy:] yeah. a few changes around here and my typical setup is kinda, you know, technology's a killer

 [David:] uh...well...we'll to wait and see I guess.